Cat Ba Island is an awesome place to hike, enjoy beaches, and take boat rides in the fabulous Lan Ha Bay. I mean, look:

 I’m sure you could stroll the waterfront and find our fisherman – or another – to support.
 The ride itself was awesome.
 It was only around the bay, but the giant unlit karst formations against the twinkling lights of the town and the lapping bay water, and the chugging (cough cough) boat, were all an experience to remember.

-A place to visit now
+Cat Ba Island is a place to visit now

 If you have this area on your bucket list and prefer places without throngs of crowds, try to get here sooner rather than later because more development is definitely going to happen.